Stanko/react-window/README.md

 - [Demo](https://muffinman.io/react-window/)
 - [Changelog](CHANGELOG.md)

-The component is inspired by [&lt;svelte:window&gt;](https://svelte.dev/docs#template-syntax-svelte-window) and is available with the following features:
+The library is inspired by [svelte](https://svelte.dev/docs#template-syntax-svelte-window) and is available with the following features:

-- Simplifies management of window event listeners.
+- Simplify management of window (and body) event listeners.
 - Attaches a single event per listener type (if you have multiple instances of ReactWindow with onClick in your app, only a single click event will be attached).
 - Supports conditional rendering.
 - Supports `capture` and `passive` [listener options](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#options).